jhuckaby/Cronicle/README.md

 Your error code and description will be displayed on the [Job Details Tab](#job-details-tab), and in any e-mail notifications and/or web hooks sent out for the event completion.

 If your Plugin writes anything other than JSON to STDOUT (or STDERR), it is automatically appended to your log file.
 This is so you don't have to worry about using existing code or utilities that may emit some kind of output.
 Cronicle is very forgiving in this regard.

+Please note that the once you send a JSON line containing the `complete` flag, Cronicle will consider your job completed, and *not process any further JSON updates from your Plugin*.
+So make sure it is the **last** JSON line you send for a job.

 #### Reporting Progress